Project Assignment – 2DV611

-This assignment have several parts and learning objectives:
+This assignment has several parts and learning objectives:

 - Getting the understanding for producing deployment pipelines, including CI-servers, artifact repositories and so on.

-- Getting a understanding for how to implement automated testing of software and application in the deployment pipeline
+- Understand how to implement automated testing of software and application in the deployment pipeline.

 - Working in group with a real software project with some bigger code base and test suits.

-- Automate deployment in different environment maximizing the feedback speed of errors/bugs and the confidence in the code
+- Automate the deployment in different environments maximizing the feedback speed of errors/bugs and the confidence in the code

 - Getting the code changes all the way to production